Arylos07/Junsereig-demo/README.md

 You may resist incoming damage by holding right click (block), however you cannot attack while blocking.

 Press F to focus camera North.

+To interact, select an object and come close enough. (in the future, this will be replaced with a button press).
+Not all objects have events to run when interacted with.